Aymalla/learn-github/README.md

 # Learn github

-This repository will be used as a playground to explore GitHub platform features to build CI/CD pipelines.
+This repository is designed as a learning environment to explore and experiment with the features of the GitHub platform, especially GitHub Actions, to build Continuous Integration and Continuous Deployment (CI/CD) pipelines.

 ## Workflows

-Explore the workflow features of GitHub Actions to automate the build and release process. we will create two workflows:
+We'll explore how GitHub Actions can automate the build and release processes by creating and experimenting with two workflows:

-- [x] Build Workflow: Triggered on pull request to the main branch and on push to the main branch.
+- ✅ Build Workflow: Triggered on: Pull requests to the main branch, Pushes to the main branch, or Manual dispatch.
-- [x] Release Workflow: Triggered on push to the release branch.
+- 🚀 Release Workflow: Triggered on: Pushes to the release branch.

-Explore how the workflows is managed in the `.github/workflows` directory and triggered to explore how the workflows behave in different scenarios:
+These workflows are defined in the `.github/workflows/` directory.
+Through these examples, we’ll observe how workflows behave in different scenarios:

 - [x] Which versions of the workflows are triggered on different events.
-- [x] Triggering events for the workflows.
+- [x] Types of events that trigger workflows
 - [x] Conditional execution of the workflows based on the event type.
-- [x] Access secrets and environment variables in the workflows.
+- [x] How to access secrets and environment variables securely.
-- [x] Use of reusable action.
-- [x] Use of reusable workflows.
+- [x] Usage of reusable actions and reusable workflows for better modularity and maintainability.

-## Caching
+## Caching vs Artifacts

-Explore the caching features of GitHub Actions to speed up the build process. we will create a cache for the build artifacts and dependencies.
+Caching and artifacts are both used to store files generated during a workflow run, but they serve different purposes:
+- **Caching** is used to store dependencies or build outputs that can be reused in future workflow runs.
+Caches are typically used to speed up workflow runs by avoiding the need to download or build dependencies again.
+Caching shares files between workflow runs.
+- **Artifacts** are used to store files that are generated during a workflow run, such as test results or build outputs.
+Artifacts are typically used to share files between jobs or to download files after the workflow run is complete.